What is Infertility?

-Infertility is defined as the inability to achieve pregnancy after one year of regular unprotected intercourse, however in female partners older than 35years; infertility is defined not to be achieving pregnancy after 6 months of unprotected intercourse. in this article, you can learn more about what is infertility, factors that can affect infertility, infertility in men and women, and other things that are related to infertility.
+Infertility is defined as the inability to achieve pregnancy after one year of regular unprotected intercourse, however in female partners older than 35years; infertility is defined as not to be achieving pregnancy after 6 months of unprotected intercourse. in this article, you can learn more about what is infertility, factors that can affect infertility, infertility in men and women, and other things that are related to infertility.

 How common is infertility?

 The studies show that 10 to 15% of couples suffer from infertility problems.
-(On average one out of every 7 couples has an infertility problem), therefore it has became one of the most common diseases for couples between 20 to 45 years old.
-However, fortunately with the significant improvements within the last three decades in reproductive technology and infertility treatments, infertile couples are hoping of childbearing more than ever before.
+(On average one out of every 7 couples has an infertility problem), therefore it has become one of the most common diseases for couples between 20 to 45 years old.
+However, fortunately, with the significant improvements within the last three decades in reproductive technology and infertility treatments, infertile couples are hoping for childbearing more than ever before.

 Different factors can affect the couple’s fertility.
-In general; infertility is due to the disorder in male and female.
+In general; infertility is due to the disorder in males and females.

-Disorders such as PCOS, thyroid disease and other hormonal disorders can effect ovulation and lead to infertility.
+Disorders such as PCOS, thyroid disease, and other hormonal disorders can affect ovulation and lead to infertility.
 Women with overweight or underweight or having irregular menstrual periods usually have problems with ovulation and fertility.

 Damaged or blocked fallopian tubes